Project 3: Intersect (Algo Answers)

 • solves for the flat base, but it is not a valid solution.

 Your final answer might be pretty long.
-Feel free to use sub-expressions!
+Feel free to use sub-expressions, and don't be afraid to work together!

 Answer: